Neurosurgery, Brain & Spine

 Focused Ultrasound and Movement Disorders

-"The procedure – which is typically done on an outpatient basis – is part of the next generation of care at Tampa General, and aligns with its commitment to being patient-focused and technology driven," said Dr. Oliver Flouty, assistant professor in the Department of Neurosurgery and Brain Repair at USF Health Morsani College of Medicine and a neurosurgeon at Tampa General Hospital.
+"The procedure – which is typically done on an outpatient basis – is part of the next generation of care at Tampa General and aligns with its commitment to being patient-focused and technology driven," said Dr. Oliver Flouty, assistant professor in the Department of Neurosurgery, Brain and Spine at USF Health Morsani College of Medicine and a neurosurgeon at Tampa General Hospital

 Focused Ultrasound is primarily used to treat and improve tremors of the hand by employing high-intensity focused ultrasound beams guided by an MRI machine.
-The procedure requires no anesthesia or exposure to ionizing radiation and, because there are no incisions, risk of infection is minimal.
-Focused Ultrasound is FDA-approved for disabling tremor and select Parkinson’s patients and the procedure is covered by Medicare.
+The procedure requires no anesthesia or exposure to ionizing radiation, and because there are no incisions, the risk of infection is minimal.
+Focused Ultrasound is FDA-approved for disabling tremors and select Parkinson’s patients, and the procedure is covered by Medicare.

 Conditions Treated

-Tampa General Hospital and USF Health neurosurgeons first in Tampa Bay to provide patients new innovative ultrasound technology.
+TGH and USF Health neurosurgeons first in Tampa Bay to provide patients new innovative ultrasound technology